 February – Tet Festival

 Tet (Tết) is the Vietnamese New Year, and falls in either January or February depending on the lunar calendar.
-The next one will fall on 16th February 2018.
+The next one will fall on 5th February 2019.
+Like Chinese New Year, this is one of the most interesting and beautiful festivals around the world!
 Travelling during Tet can be complicated as a lot of businesses close, with locals heading home to be with family.
 But the six day celebrations can be a fascinating time to explore Vietnam, with flower stalls all over the cities and various fireworks displays.

 Head to Quan Su Pagoda or Ngoc Son Temple in Hanoi to see locals lighting incense and praying to their ancestors.
 Read more in this fab Tet Guide.